cs4241-20a/a3-persistence/README.md

 - express session: Handles browser sessions for users.
 Works with passport to keep track of users' login state as they browse the site.

 ## Technical Achievements
-- **Tech Achievement 1**: I used OAuth authentication via the GitHub strategy.
+- **Used Github OAuth authentication with PassportJS**: This took me much longer than expected, as I had difficulty finding accurate and up-to-date documentation about using Passport with a Github strategy.
+I struggled for a bit with the auth callback URL before realizing that 1) Passport is really just Express middleware and 2) I had to set the proper callback URL in GitHub for it to work properly.
+- **Tech

 ### Design/Evaluation Achievements
-- **Design Achievement 1**: I followed the CRAP principles from the Non-Designer's Design Book.
+- **Followed CRAP principles from Non-Designer's Design Book**:
   * Contrast: My website overall is fairly plain.
 I stuck to mostly black, white, and gray because I feel that it contributes to a clean and uncluttered feel.
 I chose to emphasize only the "action" buttons
   (for adding, deleting, and editing a recipe) because these actions are what the site is all about.
 Not only are these buttons notably larger than other buttons and components and separated vertically somewhat from other components, they are also the only brightly-colored elements on the site.
 My goal was to make it very clear to the user what the purpose of each form was immediately upon loading the page.
 There are a handful